 Michelle McNamara died on April 21, 2016.
 She was nearly done her tome about GSK.
 Her husband, comedian Patton Oswalt, as well as Michelle’s research partner and a journalist friend, finished the book for her.
 They knew Michelle needed to see this published.
 It was her life’s work, her greatest obsession.

-There are parts of the book with editor’s notes and annotations to let the reader know Michelle hadn’t finished a thing, or that Michelle had written a note to follow up on a thing, but it was never completed by her.
-These were constant little reminders of this woman’s tragic passing that made this a much more emotional reading experience for me than I usually have when going through a true crime novel.Continue reading “Review: I’ll Be Gone in the Dark by Michelle McNamara”
+There are parts of the book with editor’s notes and annotations to let the reader know Michelle hadn’t finished a chapter, or that Michelle had written a note to follow up on something, but she never had a chance.
+These were constant reminders of this woman’s tragic passing that made this a much more emotional reading experience for me than I usually would have with a true crime novel.Continue reading “Review: I’ll Be Gone in the Dark by Michelle McNamara”